GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-05-17-stott-security-2-x.md

 ## Improved Performance

 I received a report concerning performance issues occurring in production with the Stott Security module.
 Notable stability concerns were raised regarding the instantiation of numerous DB Contexts, resulting in connection limit breaches.
 Optimizely typically configures the Production environment with the most conservative setup initially, scaling up as necessary.
-This strategy ensures a healthy profit margin on the DXP platform.
+This strategy is to keep the costs down on the DXP platform.
 However, in this instance, the limit of around 100 concurrent connections was surpassed, indicating that the database was scaled too low for a large client.
 In response, Optimizely temporarily resolved the issue by scaling up the database instance.

 Upon receiving this report, I introduced additional logging into the DB context and key repositories to monitor instantiation frequency.
 Swiftly, I pinpointed areas for significant performance enhancement: